National Student Poets Program

 As part of their Year of Service, each National Student Poet creates a community service project, expanding the reach of the Program by engaging audiences in their region around issues and themes that hold special significance for the Poet.

-The National Student Poets Program is supported, in part, by the Institute of Museum and Library Services, the Hearthland Foundation, the Poetry Foundation, and the Academy of American Poets.
+The National Student Poets Program is supported, in part, by the Institute of Museum and Library Services, the Hearthland Foundation, and the Academy of American Poets.